lukaskotik/line_deform/README.md

 # Line Deform

-Very simple tool to soft deforming of a line segment in Godot engine (https://godotengine.org/).
+Very simple tool to deform a line segment in Godot engine (https://godotengine.org/).
 It uses editor `tool` mode to set a deformation and `fragment` shader make the deformation.

 It's very far from perfect, but it can serve as a starting point...